tom-pham/indigo/about.md

 My name is Tom Pham, and I'm a data analyst at the Institute of Health Metrics and evaluation.
-I work on the COVID-19 forecasting team, where I deliver modeled forecasting results :chart_with_upwards_trend: through an [online viz tool](https://covid19.healthdata.org/global) as well as policy briefing documents for hundreds of locations throughout the world to help policy makers make informed decisions :bulb:.
+I work on the COVID-19 forecasting team, where I deliver modeled forecasting results through an [online viz tool](https://covid19.healthdata.org/global) as well as policy briefing documents for hundreds of locations throughout the world to help policy makers make informed decisions.

 ### Contact me